scott-ad-riley/global-rakefiles/README.md

 All files are split with a namespace, the initial commit contains a 'mt' (Minitest) namespace and some utility functions for it.
 That file is documented below (so you can do the same with others if you add them).

 N.B.
 If you want to use arguments with rake tasks whilst using the oh-my-zsh terminal - you need to create an alias for the rake task.
 See here: https://github.com/robbyrussell/oh-my-zsh/issues/433.
-In short, it means adding a new line with: `alias rake='noglob rake` to your .zshrc file.
+In short, it means adding a new line with: `alias rake='noglob rake'` to your .zshrc file.

 ##namespace: mt